tylerwatkins101/Hotel_Review_Summary_Project/README.md

 After the code has run.
 The output of the hotel rating summary tool is displayed on the screen in the jupyter notebook.

-## Documentation of the usage of the software including either documentation of usages of APIs or detailed instructions on how to install and run a software, whichever is applicable.
+## Documentation of the usage of the software

-The following software was used for this project and may need to be installed prior to using:
+The following software was used for this project and may need to be installed prior to running the tool:
   - python 3.7
   - jupyter notebook
   - numpy